stemmlerjs/khalilstemmler.com/source/about/index.md

 I've been a Comp Sci student for 5 years and managed to gain about 3 years practical development experience working for awesome companies like __IBM__, __Pinnaca__, __iCare Home Health__, and __Jomar Softcorp__ in addition to building [a startup](http://oakvillenews.org/univjobs-boosts-job-opportunities-ontario/) and working client contracts.

-My professional goal is to find remote employment with a company that builds beautiful products using the latest web development technologies, allows me lead projects from the ground-up, and fosters lifelong learning.
+My professional goal is to find remote employment with a company that builds beautiful products using the latest web development technologies, employs passionate people and fosters lifelong learning.

 My personal goal is to be a part of a community of like-minded artists, engineers and creatives to make art, tech and experiences that are unique and memorable.